pstlab/sharework_knowledge/README.md

 Once that a ROSJava workspace has been successfully configured everything is ready for the installation of the **sharework_knowledge package**.

-First, it is necessary to install the ROSjava package **sharework_knowledge_msgs** defining custom messages and services defined within the knowledge base module of the Sharework.
+First, it is necessary to install the ROSjava package **sharework_knowledge_msgs** defining custom messages and services.
 This package is available on GitHub (https://github.com/pstlab/sharework_knowledge_msgs.git) and can be installed into the ROSJava workspace as follows:

 ```
 cd ~/ws/src